Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/linux/ubuntu.md

 ## For Ubuntu version before 20.04

-Before _Ubuntu 20.04_, the pre-installed Python version is older than Python 3.8 which is the oldest Python version supported by Taipy.
+Before *Ubuntu 20.04*, the pre-installed Python version is older than Python 3.8 which is the oldest Python version supported by Taipy.
 If you are in that case, please install Python 3.8 (or newer).

 ## Prepare your machine

 The following software should be installed on your target machine:

-- _pip_: for installing Python3 packages.
+- *pip*: for installing Python3 packages.

-- _uwsgi_ and _gevent_: the Web application server and its workers that will run the Taipy application.
+- *uwsgi* and *gevent*: the Web application server and its workers that will run the Taipy applications.

-- _nginx_: the Web server for the Internet exposition.
+- *nginx*: the Web server for the Internet exposition.

 You can install all of these packages by running the following command:
 ```